DeterminateSystems/nix-installer/README.md

 ## Status

 `nix-installer` is **pre-release and experimental**.
-It is not ready for you to use! *Please* don't use it on a machine you are not planning to obliterate!
+It is not ready for high reliability use! *Please* don't use it on a business critical machine!

 Planned support: